civcode/render_module/README.md

 target_link_libraries(RenderModuleTest RenderModule::RenderModule)
 ```

-RenderModule can also be used as submodule.
+~~RenderModule can also be used as submodule.~~
+Adding as submodule is currently not working.
 ```
-$ git submodule add https://github.com/... submodule/RenderModule
+#$ git submodule add https://github.com/... submodule/RenderModule

 cmake_minimum_required(VERSION  3.14)
 project(RenderModuleTest)